akhiljoshi7060/kinova-gelatin-cutting-system/README.md

 This project demonstrates:
 - Real-time computer vision for line detection and path planning
-- Compliant impedance control for safe interaction with soft materials
 - Hand-eye calibration for accurate vision-robot coordination
 - Integration of built-in RGB+Depth cameras with robotic control